BePo: Dual Representation for 3D Occupancy Prediction

-Since 3D reconstruction is important for measuring the overall quality of learned 3D geometry, we additionally evaluate the 3D reconstruction quality using the standard metrics.
-Table~\ref{tab:scenerec} shows that our proposed \ours achieves new state-of-the-art with an F-score of 84.96, outperforming RenderOcc~\cite{pan2024renderocc} (+31.89) and OPUS (+15.58) by a large margin, while also outperforming FlashOcc (+1.49).
-This demonstrates that \ours is able to learn very high-quality 3D scene geometry.

-\textbf{Occ3D-Waymo.} Table~\ref{tab:waymo} shows the 3D semantic occupancy prediction results in terms of mIoU on the Occ3D-Waymo validation dataset.
+\textbf{Occ3D-Waymo.} Table~\ref{tab:waymo} shows the 3D semantic occupancy prediction results on the Occ3D-Waymo validation dataset in terms of mIoU and RayIoU.
 Occ3D-Waymo is a more challenging benchmark as there is very little overlap between the cameras and itself is not a commonly used benchmark for evaluating vision-only 3D semantic occupancy prediction.
 Nonetheless, \ours sets a new SotA performance with a mIoU of 23.71 and a RayIoU of 26.7, significantly outperforming all previous methods that have been evaluated on Occ3D-Waymo.
-Table~\ref{tab:waymo} further shows that \ours delivers the best accuracy in ten (10) out of the fifteen (15) classes on Occ3D-Waymo, which include difficult yet safety-critical categories such as \textit{General Object (GO)}, \textit{Pedestrian}, \textit{Traffic Light (Traf. light)} and \textit{Motorcyclist}.
+Table~\ref{tab:waymo} further shows that \ours delivers the best accuracy in the majority of classes on Occ3D-Waymo, which include difficult yet safety-critical categories such as \textit{General Object (GO)}, \textit{Bicyclist}, \textit{Pedestrian}, \textit{Traffic Light (Traf. light)} and \textit{Motorcyclist}.
 Visual example of \ours prediction is shown in Figure~\ref{fig:demo-res-waymo}.
 One can see the \ours is able to capture all the vehicles in the scene nicely.

 \textbf{Occ-ScanNet.} To further demonstrate the robustness and generalizability of ~\ours, we conduct experiments under an indoor setup on Occ-ScanNet~\cite{yu2024monocular}.
 The results are summarized in Table~\ref{tab:scannet}.
 One can see that ~\ours outperforms previous methods in all objects categories by a large margin in terms of both mIoU and class-agnostic IoU, which validates the effectiveness of our design.
 Figure~\ref{fig:demo-res-scannet} shows a few example visualizations of \ours on the validation split of Occ-ScanNet.
 One can see \ours consistently delivers high-quality predictions.
 We note that our experiment on Occ-ScanNet demonstrates that \ours has the potential to used for indoor applications, such as perception for AR/VR smart glasses.